oroinc/documentation/user_guide/intro_nav_shortcuts.rst

 |

-From here you can:
+From here, you can:

-* Launch an action from the "most used" list
+- Launch an action from the "most used" list

 .. hint::

     This list is updated as you are using the system, and will initially contain the actions that you use the most.

-* Start typing the name of a related entity or an action to choose from a list of matching items:
+- Start typing the name of a related entity or an action to choose from a list of matching items:

   |shortcut|

 |

-- To see all the shortcut actions available, click *"See the full list"* link
+- To see all the available shortcut actions, click *"See the full list"* link

 |